koumoul-dev/vuetify-jsonschema-form/docker/README.md

-# Using docker to setup the example server
+# Using docker to setup the example server on Ubuntu
 This might be helpful if you run into problems with `npm install`.
 We will use `docker` and create an image which contains `vuetify-jsonschema-form` and its examples in a web server.
+The seb server will run inside the container and you will be able to code on your host in your familiar coding environment.
+Changes will be automatically applied by the container.

 ## Requirements
-- If you have `docker` and `docker-compose` installed already, you can skip this.
-Otherwise, to install them you can do this from the offical pages or have a look at the provided scripts `install_docker.sh` and `install_docker_compose.sh` which worked for Ubuntu 18.04:
+- If you have `docker` and `docker-compose` installed already, you can got to the next step.
+Otherwise, to install them you can do this from the offical pages or have a look at the provided scripts `install_docker.sh` and `install_docker_compose.sh` which work for Ubuntu 18.04:
   - Install docker:
     - `cd docker`
     - `./install_docker.sh`